benlavon/CSC411_A3/README.md

 weights.
 - test.mat: the mat file with the 1 x K vector of predictions on all the test data (public and private)
+- savedModel.h5: the mat file with the weights of the trained KerasNet network.
+This is an h5 file which can be loaded into MATLAB using one of the `h5*` functions (see here: http://www.mathworks.com/help/matlab/import_export/importing-hierarchical-data-format-hdf5-files.html) or in Python using the h5py library (here: http://www.h5py.org/).
+- model.json : the JSON file that holds information about the neural network architecture used for KerasNet.

 # References
 We used the following libraries and code: